berta-rf/forecast-dashboard/README.md

 ## About the project

-Uses the OpenWeather API to retrieve weather data and uses `localStorage` to store persistent data.
+This app is a Weather Dashboard with search by city input, that uses the OpenWeather API to retrieve current weather and 5-day forecast data, and uses `localStorage` to store persistent data.

-* Create a weather dashboard with form inputs.
+Functionality:

-  * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history
+  * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history bar
   * When a user views the current weather conditions for that city they are presented with:
-    * The city name
+    * The city name and the date
-    * The date
-    * An icon representation of weather conditions
+    * An icon representation and background image of weather conditions
-    * The temperature
+    * The temperature and Feels like
     * The humidity
     * The wind speed
-  * When a user view future weather conditions for that city they are presented with a 5-day forecast that displays:
+  * When a user views future weather conditions for that city they are presented with a 5-day forecast that displays:
     * The date
     * An icon representation of weather conditions
+    * The min and max temperatures
-    * The temperature
+    * The wind speed
     * The humidity
-  * When a user click on a city in the search history they are again presented with current and future conditions for that city
+  * When a user clicks on a city in the search history bar they are again presented with current and future conditions for that city

 ### User Story